Force over Distance: Chapter 42

 Chapter 42

-Scott shut the door to the room, and they sealed it as best they could.
+Scott shut the door to the room and sealed it.
 The lieutenant took up a position just inside, his Nakai weapon cradled in his hands.

-Young eyed the chair skeptically.
+Young eyed the chair.
 “If I end up with fuckin’ bolts through my hands and feet, I’m gonna be fuckin’ upset,” he muttered.

 “Looks like you’re on the hook,” Young said, grim and casual.
-No point in belaboring the pure dead shitstorm this whole situation had spiraled into.
+No point in belaboring the shitstorm this situation’d spiraled into.

 Hold up.

-“Belay that order,” Young said, digging into himself with difficulty.
+“Belay that order.”
+Young dug into himself with difficulty.
 “Lieutenant, before you stick your hand on that thing, radio TJ.
 See if she can make it here.”

 “Sir, the halls aren’t secured.
 And I can do it.”